 Title IX is a federal law that prohibits sex discrimination.
-Sex discrimination includes sexual harassment and sexual violence (rape, sexual assault, dating/domestic violence, or stalking), discrimination based on pregnancy, and the failure to provide equal opportunity in all areas of schooling such as admissions, educational programs, educational activities, or athletics.
+Sex discrimination includes sexual harassment, sexual violence, sex-based misconduct, relationship violence, discrimination based on pregnancy, and the failure to provide equal opportunities in employment, admissions, or any educational programs or activities.

 UWM adheres to all federal, state, and local civil rights laws prohibiting discrimination in employment and education.
 UWM does not discriminate in its admissions practices, in its employment practices, or in its educational programs or activities on the basis of sex.
 UWM is required by Title IX of the Education Amendments of 1972 to ensure that all of its programs and activities do not discriminate on the basis of sex and in compliance with Title IX, UWM will not tolerate discrimination or harassing conduct that is based on sex, or any other protected status.